 Our second queue is now basically a “translation queue”, translating HP print jobs in PCL format to PDF.
 It takes next to no time to copy a print job from one queue to another, and this still qualifies as a very simple job setup.
-Plus, there is nothing stopping you from reusing this queue to translate other PCL files to PDF.
+Plus, nothing is stopping you from reusing this queue to translate other PCL files to PDF.
 Here is a sample configuration:

 How to convert a PostScript print job to a PDF file on disk and a print job

 The following setup assumes you know that the incoming file is PostScript.
 It’s best to know that with certainty or this setup will fail spectacularly.
 When in doubt, please review [How to tell what format your print job is].

 For this setup, we are going to create 2 queues.
-For the print queue we will do of the following:
+For the print queue, we will do each of the following:

 - a Raw print action if we’re fortunate enough to have a PostScript-ready printer